 Uber: The hourly pay after expenses varies from city to city, but you can expect to make around $10 an hour.
 In larger cities, it will often be much more and in smaller cities, sometimes a little less.

 The appeal of Uber is that you can set your schedule and there is no commitment.
 You can work your regular job and make your $100 in just a few hours on a weekend or some evenings.

 Eating Out: Effort 1

 Seated: Probably part of the reason you need $100 fast is that you spend so damn much money going out to eat.
 That’s why you need Seated.
 This is probably the best thing on this list.
 It sounds too good to be true, but I know it works because Andrew and I both use it.

 It’s an App that you use to book restaurant reservations.
-Every time you complete a reservation, you get a gift code for $15 for Amazon, Uber, or Starbucks.
+Every time you complete a reservation, you get a gift code for $20-$50 for Amazon, Uber, or Starbucks.
 Amazing!
 The rewards are available within 24 hours of your completed reservation.
 We exclusively use this to eat out as it often reduces the bill by 10-20% for us.